-The intermediate-acting dextroamphetamine capsules should be swallowed whole with liquids, and should never be crushed or chewed.
-Doing so may result in the medication not being released properly.
-Contents of the dextroamphetamine intermediate-acting capsule may be sprinkled on soft foods including apple sauce, ice cream or yogurt.
-However, the beads themselves must also be swallowed whole and not be chewed or crushed.
+Mixed amphetamine salts is a long-acting medication, and each dose lasts for 8 to 12 hours.
+Mixed amphetamine salts must be taken first thing in the morning.
+If you sleep late or forget to take it, do not take it later in the day as this may interfere with sleep.
+Mixed amphetamine salts capsules should be swallowed whole with liquids, and should never be crushed or chewed.
+The contents of each capsule may be sprinkled on soft foods including apple sauce, ice cream or yogurt.
+However, the medication beads must also be swallowed whole and not be chewed or crushed.

-Do not take dextroamphetamine with acidic fruit juices such as grapefruit or tomato juice, as it can decrease the amount of the medication absorbed by the body.
+Do not take mixed amphetamine salts with acidic fruit juices such as grapefruit or tomato juice, as it can decrease the amount of the medication absorbed by the body.

-When will dextroamphetamine start working?
+When will mixed amphetamine salts start working?

-Your doctor will increase the dose of the medication slowly to find the dose that gives optimal benefit with minimal side effects of the benefits of dextroamphetamine are noticeable within the first couple days of starting the medication.
+Your doctor will increase the dose of the medication slowly to find the dose that gives optimal benefit with minimal side effects.
+Some of the benefits of mixed amphetamine salts are noticeable within the first couple days of starting the medication.
 Symptoms will only improve when there is enough medication in the body.
 Once the medication wears off at the end of the day, symptoms of AD/HD can return.
 Your doctor will adjust the amount and timing of each dose according to your needs.
 For example, a dose may be timed so that there is enough medication in your body during key subjects in school (like math), times of day when you have the most difficulty, and transition periods (like recess or driving home).
-Dexedrine Spansule® (intermediate-acting dextroamphetamine) is a medication in which about one half is released in the morning, with the rest released later in the day.
+Adderall XR® (mixed amphetamine salts) is a medication in which about half is released in the morning, with the rest released later in the day.
 If your child is not showing a good symptom response in the morning, please inform your doctor.

-How long do I have to take dextroamphetamine?
+How long do I have to take mixed amphetamine salts?

-Different people take dextroamphetamine for different lengths of time.
+Different people take mixed amphetamine salts for different lengths of time.
 Whether or not you need medication should be reevaluated from time to time.
-Some people only require it during particular times of their life such as when they are in school, whereas some people continue to benefit from medication for many years.
+Some people only require this medication during particular times of their life such as when they are in school, while some people continue to benefit from this medication for many years.
 Your doctor may suggest that you take a "drug holiday" from the medication for a month in the summer to see if you still need it, to optimize growth, and to minimize the body getting too used to the medication.

-Is dextroamphetamine addictive?
+Is mixed amphetamine salts addictive?

-When used properly as directed by your doctor, dextroamphetamine is not addictive.
+When used properly as directed by your doctor, mixed amphetamine salts is not addictive.
 In general, people with AD/HD may be at an increased risk to abuse substances over the long run.
 By effectively treating AD/HD, patients may be less likely to abuse substances than those who do not take medications to help manage AD/HD.

-What are the side effects of dextroamphetamine and what should I do if I get them?
+What are the side effects of mixed amphetamine salts and what should I do if I get them?